aswebdev/uxd/startups/creative-monopolies.md

 ## 10x Rule of thumb
 A good rule of thumb for proprietary technology is to make sure it's at least 10x better than any substitute.
 This willl lead to a real monopolistic advantage.
 Anything less will be seen as a marginal improvement and will be hard to sell, especially in an overcrowded market.

+## Start small and monopolise
+Every startup is small at the start.
+Evey monopoly dominates a large share of the market. *Therefore every startup should start with a very small market.* Always err on the side of starting too small.
+The reason is simple: It's easier to dominate a small market than a large one.
+If you think your initial market is too big, it most certainly is.

 ## Think about...
 How can I think about ways to create a creative monopoly for a product or service?